 \section{Abstract}

-{Observations of astrophysical transients in the time domain have brought many novel discoveries and provided new insights into physical processes at work under extreme conditions in the Universe.
-Multi-wavelength and multi-messenger observations of variable objects at the unpredictable moment of their heightened activity require dedicated procedures and follow-up systems capable of digesting and reacting to external science alerts to execute coordinated follow-up campaigns.
+{Observations of astrophysical transients have brought many novel discoveries and provided new insights into physical processes at work under extreme conditions in the Universe.
+Multi-wavelength and multi-messenger observations of variable objects require dedicated procedures and follow-up systems capable of digesting and reacting to external alerts to execute coordinated follow-up campaigns.
 The main functions of such follow-up systems are the processing, filtering and ranking of the incoming alerts, the fully automated rapid execution of the observations according to an observation strategy tailored to the instrument, and real-time data analysis with feedback to the operators and other instruments.
 H.E.S.S. has been searching for transient phenomena since its inauguration in 2003.
-In this paper, we describe the transients follow-up system of H.E.S.S, which became operational in 2016.
-The transient follow-up system allows H.E.S.S. to conduct a more versatile, optimised and largely autonomous transient follow-up program, combining for the first time all major functionalities in one systematic approach.
-We describe the design, central functionalities and interfaces of the transients follow-up system in general and its three main components in detail: the Target of Opportunity (ToO) alert system, the data acquisition and central control (DAQ) system, as well as the real-time analysis (RTA).
-We highlight architectural decisions and detailed features that enable fully automatic ToO follow-up and indicate key performance metrics of the sub-systems.
+In this paper, we describe the transients follow-up system of H.E.S.S. which became operational in 2016.
+The system allows H.E.S.S. to conduct a more versatile, optimised and largely autonomous transient follow-up program, combining all major functionalities in one systematic approach.
+We describe the design, central functionalities and interfaces of the follow-up system in general and its three main components in detail: the Target of Opportunity (ToO) alert system, the data acquisition and central control system, and the real-time analysis.
+We highlight architectural decisions and features that enable fully automatic ToO follow-up and indicate key performance metrics of the sub-systems.
 We discuss the system's capabilities and highlight the need for a fine-tuned interplay of the different sub-systems in order to react quickly and reliably.
-Lessons learnt from the development, integration and operation of the H.E.S.S. transients follow-up system are reviewed in light of the anticipated new and large science infrastructures and associated challenges in this exciting new era of interoperable astronomy.} \keywords{Transients -- gamma-ray astronomy -- Methods: observational -- Techniques: miscellaneous}
+Lessons learnt from the development, integration and operation of the follow-up system are reviewed in light of new and large science infrastructures and associated challenges in this exciting new era of inter-operable astronomy.} \keywords{Transients -- gamma-ray astronomy -- Methods: observational -- Techniques: miscellaneous}